CommunityToolkit/WindowsCommunityToolkit/contributing.md

 # Contributing to the Windows Community Toolkit :sparkles::sparkles:

-The Windows Community Toolkit team is delighted to welcome you for exhibiting interest in contributing to one of the most exhilarating and growing projects.
-Any contribution or value added will go a long way to enhance the project.
+Thank you for exhibiting interest in contributing to the Windows Community Toolkit.
+The team is delighted to welcome you onboard to our exciting and growing project.
+Any contribution or value added go a long way to enhance the project!

 In the next few steps you will be able to see a glimpse of ways you can contribute to the Windows Community Toolkit

-:rotating_light: **It is highly recommended to visit [Windows Community Toolkit Wiki](https://github.com/windows-toolkit/WindowsCommunityToolkit/wiki) where you can find complete and detail-oriented content of this page** :rotating_light:
+:rotating_light: **It is highly recommended to visit [Windows Community Toolkit Wiki](https://aka.ms/wct/wiki) where you can find complete and detail-oriented content of this page** :rotating_light:

 ## <a name="question"></a> Questions :grey_question:
 Due to the high volume of incoming issues please keep our GitHub issues for bug reports and feature requests.
 For general questions, there is a higher chance of getting your question answered on [StackOverflow](https://stackoverflow.com/questions/tagged/windows-community-toolkit) where questions should be tagged with the tag windows-community-toolkit.